Victims of Iran plane crash hailed from around the world - Local News 8

 “Canadians have questions and they deserve answers.”

-Among those known to have perished was Mehdi Eshaghian, who had previously studied at Sharif University of Technology in Tehran.
+Among those known to have perished was Iman Aghabali, who studied engineering at Sharif University of Technology in Tehran and was in a doctorate program at McMaster University in Hamilton, Ontario.

+His friend Orod Kaveh told CNN on Friday that Aghabali could make friends with anyone.

+“He was a fabulous person, a great friend, and we will never forget his smiley face,” Kaveh said by phone from Dallas where he is seeking a doctorate in mechanical engineering.

 Speaking soon after news of the crash broke, Mazaheri told CNN: “We are all sad.
 I was crying from the morning.
 He was going to be 25 in a week.
 He was kind, humble, caring.”